 Sujatha and Little Mac have lived at the Zoo since 1972, when they were four feet tall and 18 months old.
 The Zoo received them in trade with the city of Mysore, India, in exchange for two California sea lions.

-“Little Mac sleeps anywhere, on the heated floor in the barn or outside on a pile of sand.
+From the Keepers“Little Mac sleeps anywhere, on the heated floor in the barn or outside on a pile of sand.
 It doesn’t matter to her.
 But Sujatha will only sleep on the pile of sand next to the pool, both winter and summer.
 Both elephants take catnaps, though.
-If their eyes are closed and their trunks are resting on the ground, it’s a pretty sure bet that they are nodding off.”– Liz
+If their eyes are closed and their trunks are resting on the ground, it’s a pretty sure bet that they are nodding off.” – Liz

 Choose Sustainable Palm Oil

 It really does matter what you eat!
 Many foods we eat every day contain palm oil collected from the forests of Asia.
 By choosing foods made with sustainable palm oil, you can help save animals, including elephants.
-Download a free shopping guide today at sbzoo.org.
+Download a free palm oil shopping app for iOS or Android!

 LOTS OF HAY